What is BTTS: Both teams to score meaning, guide and tips

 Both Teams To Score (BTTS) is as simple as it sounds, the market is asking whether both teams will score in a game or not.

-Unlike with total goals in a match, BTTS relies on each team scoring once, meaning there can be as many goals as you want in the game as long as neither team remains scoreless.
+Unlike with total goals in a match result, BTTS relies on each team scoring at least once each.
+There can be as many goals as you want in the game as long as neither side remains scoreless.

 A 1-1 draw is just as good as a 4-3 game.
 As long as there is a goal scored by each team, a BTTS bet will win.
-A standard BTTS bet will look something like that pictured (below/above), with just a simple Yes/No option given for choosing whether to back or lay the BTTS bet.
+When you bet on both teams to win with your online bookmakers, it will look something like that pictured (below), with just a simple Yes/No option.
+Select YES.

 Taken from the Premier League - Liverpool vs Arsenal betting markets